Philosophical conversations about inner and outer change.

 Topics include:

-Online Meditation Sessions
+Online Meditation Sessions:

-Second and fourth Sundays at 10:30am UK time.
+Second and fourth Sundays, 10:30am UK

 If you're interested in joining, send Marc a message on Instagram